raspberrypilearning/wanted/en/step_2.md

 --- task ---
 What do you think will happen?
 Press the **Run** button to see whether you were right.

 --- /task ---

+--- task ---
+Add another line of code to change the border radius.
+Predict what you think will happen, then press the **Run** button to see whether you were right.

+--- code ---
+---
+language: html
+line_numbers: true
+line_number_start: 1
+line_highlights: 7
+---
+div {
+  text-align: center;
+  overflow: hidden;
+  border: 2px solid black;
+  width: 300px;
+  background: yellow;
+  border-radius: 40px;
+}
+--- /code ---
+--- /task ---